alexpdp7/alexpdp7/misc/self-hosting.md

 Many people scrambled for alternatives to store their personal photos.

 In the past, some people paid for services like Flickr.
-Others learned to preserve their photos through their own means.

-However, after Google made a gratis and good service, many services like Flickr languish, and people find it alien to take care of storing their photos themselves or to pay for such service.
+However, after Google made a gratis and good service, many services like Flickr languish, and people find it alien to pay for such service.

+Another alternative is self hosting.
+People used to story their photos on their computers and make backups on external drives.
+In my opinion, progressively less people are doing this, and it becomes more difficult to do so.

+Self hosting often requires some investment and nearly always requires more skills and effort than a good gratis service.
+Sometimes communities can compensate this; cooperative efforts can pool resources, skills, and effort to provide alternative services for communities.
+Self hosting can also be an opportunity to learn valuable skills, or just learn about stuff in general.

 ## We are prisoners